souravvv2004/Internal-Assessment/README.md

 ## Security Features

 - Passwords stored as SHA-256 hashes
-- JWT tokens encrypted with AES-256-GCM (JWE) using the `jose` library — payload is unreadable even at jwt.io
+- JWT tokens encrypted using the `jose` library — payload is unreadable even at jwt.io
 - Cookies set with `httpOnly` and `secure` flags to prevent XSS
 - Token expiry set to 24 hours
 - Password reset links expire after 5 minutes